va loans for michigan veterans

 • Surviving Spouses: VA Form 26-1817 and proof of dependency

-A VA home loan is a mortgage strictly for veterans of war and those who still serve in the U.S. Military.
-Veterans must meet va loan requirements for service in active duty, reserves or National Guard.
+A Michigan VA home loan is a mortgage strictly for veterans of war and those who still serve in the U.S. Military.
+Veterans must meet VA loan requirements for service in active duty, reserves, or National Guard.
+Michigan has a proud military tradition with installations including Selfridge Air National Guard Base, Fort Custer, and Camp Grayling — and thousands of veterans who call Michigan home after service.

-Those who qualify can use their military benefits to purchase a home with no down payment and have flexible qualifying guidelines.
-The Veterans Administration guarantees the mortgage which allows lenders to offer low mortgage rates for VA loans.
-We offer 30 Year Fixed VA Loans and 15 Year Fixed VA Loans.
+Those who qualify can use their military benefits to purchase a Michigan home with no down payment and have flexible qualifying guidelines.
+The Veterans Administration guarantees the mortgage which allows lenders to offer low mortgage rates for Michigan VA loans.
+We offer 30 Year Fixed VA Loans and 15 Year Fixed VA Loans throughout Michigan.

-The first step to qualifying is to request a Certificate of Eligibility (COE) from the Veterans Administration.
-This certificate will confirm that you have served the required time in the military and are eligible for a VA Loan.
+The first step to qualifying for a Michigan VA mortgage is to request a Certificate of Eligibility (COE) from the Veterans Administration.
+This certificate will confirm that you have served the required time in the military and are eligible for a VA Loan in Michigan.

-This may be returned instantly to your mortgage company or it may take 5-10 business days to process.
-The COE will confirm if the veteran was active duty, reserve or national guard or has a service connected disability to waive the VA's Funding Fee.
-Once this is confirmed your loan officer will help pre-approve your for a VA mortgage and you can being the home buying process.
+This may be returned instantly to your Michigan mortgage company or it may take 5–10 business days to process.
+The COE will confirm if the veteran was active duty, reserve, or national guard, or has a service-connected disability to waive the VA's Funding Fee.
+Once confirmed, your Michigan loan officer will help pre-approve you for a VA mortgage and you can begin the home-buying process.

-The VA loan debt-to-income ratio is a critical factor in loan approval.
-The VA typically requires a DTI ratio of 41% or less, though this can be exceeded with strong compensating factors.
+The Michigan VA loan debt-to-income ratio is a critical factor in loan approval.
+The VA typically requires a DTI ratio of 41% or less, though this can be exceeded with strong compensating factors for Michigan borrowers.

 Calculating Your Debt-to-Income Ratio